Ajigawa stable (active)

 At first, the stable was temporarily hosted in the Senda District pending construction of a new building in the Kōtō ward of Tokyo.
-The new building was inaugurated on 16 June 2023 in the presence of tate-gyōji Shikimori Inosuke and masters Isegahama and Asakayama.
+The new building was inaugurated on 16 June 2023 in the presence of Shikimori Inosuke and masters Isegahama and Asakayama.
 It was also announced that a presentation ceremony for local residents would be held on 18 June.

+As of May 2026, the stable has 9 active wrestlers.

 History

-On June 3, 2023, the stable officially recruited Danylo Yavhusishyn, a 19-year-old Ukrainian refugee and freestyle wrestler from Vinnytsia, Ukraine; upon entering professional sumo, Yavhusishyn was given the ring name (shikona) of Aonishiki.
+On June 3, 2023, the stable officially recruited Danylo Yavhusishyn, a 19-year-old Ukrainian refugee and freestyle wrestler from Vinnytsia, Ukraine; upon entering professional sumo, Yavhusishyn was given the ring name of Aonishiki.
 An amateur wrestler who had competed for Ukraine at the international level, he has a background in freestyle wrestling and judo and he won third place at the 2019 Sumo World Championships (under 100 kilos category).
 After Ikazuchi stable's Shishi, he is the second Ukrainian to decide to compete professionally in sumo.

-In July 2023, the stable won its first championship with Anōsho's victory in the jonokuchi division.
+In July 2023, the stable won its first championship with Anōsho's victory in the division.

-In March 2025, Aonishiki became the stable's first wrestler to be promoted to the top makuuchi division since the stable's founding, and in September 2025 he became the stable's first sanyaku when he was promoted to komusubi.